W-graphs and Gyoja's W-graph algebra: Proving the decomposition conjecture

 \section{Proving the decomposition conjecture}

 The rest of the paper is devoted to proving that the $W$-graph decomposition conjecture holds for Coxeter groups of types $I_2(m)$, $A_1$--$A_4$ and $B_3$.
-These proofs all proceed by the same pattern: The relations from theorem \ref{theorem:Omega_relations} are used to find decompositions of the idempotents $E_I\in k\Omega$ into smaller idempotents $E_I=\sum_{\lambda\in\Irr(W)} F_I^\lambda$.
+These proofs all proceed by the same pattern: The relations from Theorem \ref{theorem:Omega_relations} are used to find orthogonal decompositions $E_I=\sum_{\lambda\in\Irr(W)} F_I^\lambda$ of the vertex idempotents $E_I\in k\Omega$ into smaller idempotents $F_I^\lambda$ some of which may be zero.
 The idempotents $F^\lambda$ in the decomposition conjecture will then be obtained as $F^\lambda := \sum_I F_I^\lambda$.

+These decompositions will be graphically represented as ``refinements'' of the compatibility graph $\mathcal{Q}_W$, i.e. the single vertex corresponding to $E_I$ will be ``split'' into up to $\abs{\Irr(W)}$ many vertices corresponding to the idempotents $F_I^\lambda$ (some of which might be zero) and similarly the edge corresponding to the element $X_{IJ}$ will be ``split'' into up to $\abs{\Irr(W)}^2$ many edges corresponding to the elements $F_I^\lambda X_{IJ} F_J^\mu$ most of which will also be zero.

+Direct computations will be used to show that enough edge elements are zero to satisfy the decomposition conjecture.